How to retarget potential casino players

 Tools and platforms to consider

 Choosing the right mix of tools depends on scale, technical capability, and privacy constraints.
-Ad platforms cover search, social, and programmatic demand-side options and are the primary execution points for retargeting buys.
+Ad platforms cover search, social, and programmatic demand-side options and are usually the primary execution points for retargeting buys.

 • Customer data platforms (CDPs) and CRM integration tools